kixng02/LoginCompact360/README.md

 - This feature focuses on securing the login endpoint and efficiently capturing the data needed for detection.

   .NET Core Backend (Login API)
-- Secure Hashing: Implement the login logic using a high-work-factor hashing algorithm like Argon2 (integrated via a custom PasswordHasher in ASP.NET Core Identity).Immediate Logging: After a failed login attempt, log the required metadata (IP address, timestamp, username/email, and device signal hash) to the LoginAttempts Postgres table asynchronously to avoid adding latency to the user's failed response.IP-Based
+- Secure Hashing: Implement the login logic using a high-work-factor hashing algorithm like Argon2 (integrated via a custom PasswordHasher in ASP.NET Core Identity).
+- Immediate Logging: After a failed login attempt, log the required metadata (IP address, timestamp, username/email, and device signal hash) to the LoginAttempts Postgres table asynchronously to avoid adding latency to the user's failed response.IP-Based
 - Throttling- Implement a lightweight, highly-cached rate limiter (e.g., using a Concurrent Dictionary or Redis in the .NET Core middleware) to enforce a hard limit on login attempts per IP address (e.g., 10 attempts per minute) to slow down simple, non-distributed attacks.
-- Postgres Schema- The primary table, LoginAttempts, must be indexed heavily on IPAddress and AttemptTime for fast queries by the detection worker.k6 Simulation: Design a low-volume, high-frequency test where a single k6 Virtual User (VU) sends login attempts from the same IP address to verify the IP throttling mechanism correctly returns HTTP 429 errors after the limit is hit.
+- Postgres Schema- The primary table, LoginAttempts, must be indexed heavily on IPAddress and AttemptTime for fast queries by the detection worker.
+- k6 Simulation: Design a low-volume, high-frequency test where a single k6 Virtual User (VU) sends login attempts from the same IP address to verify the IP throttling mechanism correctly returns HTTP 429 errors after the limit is hit.

 # 2. 🕵️ Background Detection Worker (The Analyzer)
 This is the core analysis engine that runs the detection logic.